Catallactic/catallactic-site/blog/2023-08-20-whitepaper/index.md

 ### 9.5.
 The challenge of Security

 Security is crucial in crypto world.

-We need to design a secure system.
-Code is open source to allow white hats contributions.
-We can explore ERC-20R with a diamond standard and DAO-protected storage backups.
+A quality money must be built on a secure system.
+Some security policies are being used to pervent vulnerabilities:

-Code includes multisig access to unctionalities.
+- Code includes <b>multisig role-based access</b> to functionalities.

-It also creates backup of the status to allow reverting in case of vulnerability.

-The whole CryptoCommodity code must be audited.
+- The whole CryptoCommodity code must be <b>audited</b>.

+- Code is open source to allow <b>white hats contributions</b>.
 Ideally should be also be in continuous validation by the community.

+- We are exploring ERC-20R to create <b>DAO-protected storage backups</b> of the status to allow reverting in case of vulnerability.

 ### 9.6.
 The challenge of Decentralization

 Decentralization is a features that should analized at different levels:

 - network decentralization

+crosschain

 - smart contract decentralization